zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 icon will be displayed in the list.
 If the `Icon` is null, DevPal will display the `Icon` of the list item's `Command` instead.

 ListItems may also have a list of `MoreCommands`.
 These are additional commands that the user can take on the item.
 These will be displayed to the user in the "More commands" flyout when the user has that item selected.
 As the user moves focus through the list to select different items, we will update the UI to show the commands for the currently selected item.

 ![A prototype of the ListItem context menu with commands](./context-actions-prototype.png)

-For more details on the structure of the `Actions` property, see the [`ContextItem`s](#contextitems) section below.
+For more details on the structure of the `MoreCommands` property, see the [`ContextItem`s](#contextitems) section below.

 As an example, here's how the Media Controls extension adds play/pause, next &